Forcing Branches into Bloom

 Use the chart below to determine shrubs and trees that are terrific for early blooms.
 The chart provides a general time line; shrubs and trees may flower earlier or later depending on climate and growing conditions.
 The closer to a plant's natural bloom time you harvest its branches, the quicker the flowers will sprout indoors.
 Prune branches on a day that's above freezing to ease the transition between outside and inside temperatures.

-In February, gather branches from flowering quince (Chaenomeles spp.), rhododendron, pussy willow (Salix discolor), apple and crab apple (Malus spp.) trees, and cherry (Prunus spp.) trees.
+Gather branches from flowering quince (Chaenomeles spp pictured.), rhododendron, pussy willow (Salix discolor), apple and crab apple (Malus spp.) trees, and cherry (Prunus spp.) trees.

 Continue the chain of soul-lifting spring color with March-clipped boughs of magnolias, mountain laurel (Kalmia latifolia), beautybush (Kolkwitzia amabilis), lilacs, flowering dogwood (Cornus florida), mock orange (Philadelphus spp.), bridalwreath (Spiraea prunifolia), Deutzia, and Fothergilla.

 Eastern redbud (Cercis canadensis), blooming pink in mid- to late spring; serviceberry (Amelanchier spp.), bearing white flowers in early spring; and the dogwoods, with their white to pink blooms in late spring, add height in shade gardens.
 Magnolia, apple, crab apple, pear, cherry, and plum trees can be planted individually, in an orchard row, centered in a ring of annuals, or as a supporting player in a border that blends deciduous and evergreen shrubs, perennials, and other mini trees.

 More expansive, old-time favorites such as bridalwreath, mock orange, and flowering quince create stand-alone centers of attention near walkways or in patches of lawn.